jim-schmeckenbecher/Distance-based-Interventions/README.md

 	  - Outputs: 05_Draft.pdf; a pdf print of the manuscript; 05_Draft.doxc; a word print of the 	manuscript.
 Note: Editing differs between both, due to different commands being applicably 	during the building of a word or pdf document.

 06_references.bib: A .bib document for creating references.

-07_RoB-II: All Data associated to the RoB-II (with exception of the final print, which can be found 	in 01_Plots and Tables).

 08_Notation_for_03_Data: Notations explaining the naming scheme in 03_Data.csv.